Let’s get straight to the point – you’re probably searching for a policy and procedure template you can use.

 - Finalize and implement the SOPs

-For a more in-depth look at each of these steps, check out this article on writing standard operating procedures.
+For a more in-depth look at these steps, check out this article on writing standard operating procedures.

 All the processes our digital marketing company uses in its mini-manual

 Below I’ve listed all of the processes documented in the fleshed-out mini-manual.
+You could try them in your Process Street free account.
 You can click through each of these processes to find one you might use in your business:

 - PPC Daily Campaign Review Checklist